Dornbirn, Austria: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you are intending to visit the majestic Church of St Martin, it's important to wear modest clothing:
+If you are planning to see the heavenly Church of St Martin, it's recommended to wear modest clothing:

-If you visit the Rolls-Royce Museum, wear museum-appropriate clothing and take:
+If you go to the Rolls-Royce Museum, wear museum-appropriate clothing and take:

 Ultralight day pack